AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;**Ability Score Increase.** Increase your Strength or Dexterity Score by 1, to a maximum of 20.

 **Anatomise.** As a Bonus Action you can adjust your tail to meet the current challenge.
-You choose one of the forms listed below, and gain the benefits associated with said form for one minute, or until you go unconscious.
+You choose one of the forms listed below, and gain the benefits associated with said form for one minute, or until you go Unconscious.
 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest.

 *Copter Tail.* You can spin your tail rapidly in order to take off.
 You gain a Fly Speed equal to your Speed.
 If you end your turn in the air without anything holding you aloft, you fall and do not have a Fly Speed until you reach the ground.